gabe-sherman/gabe-sherman.github.io/about.markdown

 permalink: /about/
 ---

-I'm a first year Ph.D student at the University of Utah working in cybersecurity!
-I have a deep interest in fuzzing, crash triage, program instrumentaion, and more!
+I'm a first-year PhD student in Computer Security at the University of Utah.
+My research is mainly based around fuzz testing, and I’m passionate about proactively protecting widely used software.

+My work focuses on automatic harness generation for open source libraries.
+I also earned my undergrad from the University of Utah, where I discovered my interest in cybersecurity and began researching in the field.

-In my free time I enjoy snowboarding and hiking in the nearby Wasatch mountain range.
+Outside of academia, I enjoy spending my time snowboarding or hiking in the nearby Wasatch Mountain range!